engintoklu/sheldon.vim/README.md

     gcc -o myprogram myprogram.c

-Let us assume now that you receive an error message from gcc like this:
+Let us now assume that you receive an error message from gcc like this:

     myprogram.c:12:4: some error message here

-You can go over that line, switch to NORMAL mode, and press ENTER.
+You can go over that error message line, switch to NORMAL mode, and press ENTER.
 When you do that, Sheldon will open a buffer for myprogram.c, and bring you to the erroneous line.
+Also, if you have multiple windows open, and you want to see that erroneous line of myprogram.c in the previous window, you can go over the error message line, and press TAB in NORMAL mode.

 ## Syntax